NBDsoftware/deep_cartograph/README.md

   -h, --help            show this help message and exit -conf CONFIGURATION_PATH, -configuration CONFIGURATION_PATH
-                        Path to configuration file (.yml) -traj TRAJECTORY, -trajectory TRAJECTORY
+                        Path to configuration file (.yml) -traj_data TRAJECTORY_DATA
-                        Path to trajectory file, for which the features are computed.
+                        Path to trajectory or folder with trajectories to compute the CVs.
-  -top TOPOLOGY, -topology TOPOLOGY
-                        Path to topology file.
-  -ref REFERENCE_FOLDER, -reference REFERENCE_FOLDER
+  -top_data TOPOLOGY_DATA
+                        Path to topology or folder with topology files for the trajectories.
+If a folder is provided, each topology should have the same name as the corresponding trajectory in
+                        -traj_data.
+  -ref_traj_data REF_TRAJECTORY_DATA
+                        Path to reference trajectory or folder with reference trajectories.
+To project alongside the main trajectory data but not used to compute the CVs.
+  -ref_topology_data REF_TOPOLOGY_DATA
-                        Path to folder with reference data.
-It should contain structures or trajectories.
+                        Path to reference topology or folder with reference topologies.
+If a folder is provided, each topology should have the same name as the corresponding reference trajectory in
-  -use_rl, -use_reference_lab
+                        -ref_traj_data.
-                        Use labels for reference data (names of the files in the reference folder) -dim DIMENSION, -dimension DIMENSION
+  -label_reference      Use labels for reference data (names of the files in the reference folder).
+This option is not recommended if there are many samples in the reference data.
+  -restart              Set to restart the workflow from the last finished step.
+Erase those step folders that you want to repeat.
+  -dim DIMENSION, -dimension DIMENSION
-                        Dimension of the CV to train or compute -cvs CVS [CVS ...]
-Collective variables to train or compute (pca, ae, tica, deep_tica) -out OUTPUT_FOLDER, -output OUTPUT_FOLDER
+                        Dimension of the CV to train or compute, overwrites the configuration input YML.
+  -cvs CVS [CVS ...]
+Collective variables to train or compute (pca, ae, tica, htica, deep_tica), overwrites the configuration input YML.
+  -out OUTPUT_FOLDER, -output OUTPUT_FOLDER
                         Path to the output folder
   -v, -verbose          Set the logging level to DEBUG